PythonRSAS/pythonrsas.github.io/_posts/2022-08-17-2-Accounting-Treatments-and-Reclassification-for-Banks.md

 # Accounting classifications of bank assets

+Below is a summary of the three accounting classifications of bank assets:
-**Trading**: Securities that are bought and held for the purpose of selling in the near term.
+**Trading**: Securities (debt and equity) that are bought and held for the purpose of selling in the near term.
+They are reported at fair value.  **Unrealized gains and losses are included in the earnings**.

 **Held to maturity (HTM)**: Debt securities that the firm has the positive intent and ability to hold until maturity.
 (Equities can’t be included in this category since they don’t mature.)
+They are reported at **amortized cost**.

 **Available for sale (AFS)**: A catch-all for debt and equity securities not captured by either of the above definitions.
 These are securities that the bank may retain for long periods but that may also be sold.
+Often, they are held in the Treasury department of large banks.
+The types of securities may include: US Treasury, sovereign debt, MBS, municipal bonds, corporate bonds, and so on.
+They are reported at **fair value**.
+However, **unrealized gains and losses are excluded from earnings**.
+Unrealized gains/losses are reported in a separate component of shareholders equity.

+Because of the different accounting treatments, in particular,
 # Reclassifying

-Since AFS is a catch-all category, that means that banks can move assets in or out of the AFS to the other ones.
+Since AFS is a catch-all category, that means that banks can move assets in or out of the AFS to the other ones when the intent has changed.
 For example, HTM to AFS and vice versa.
 Why?
 Mostly to stablize earnings.

 ### AFS
 The **U.S. Treasury Securities category** within AFS has been growing since the GFC, whereas the **U.S. Government Agency Obligations** category has been dropping during the same period of time.